 If you’re planning on driving extended distances in either, be prepared to steel yourself against the noise – or take earplugs.
 That charismatic three-cylinder thrum is fun to start with, but turns into a tiring drone at higher cruising speeds.

 - 1Citroen C1 reviewIt’s got plenty of style and it’s decent to drive, but the Citroen C1 loses out to more practical city car rivals

-- 2Engines, performance and drive - currently readingSprightly new 1.2-litre means the 1.0-litre is only for buyers on a strict budget, or those focused purely on economy.
+- 2Engines, performance and drive - currently readingThe C1's 1.0-litre engine can feel sluggish, but is good for those with a focus on economy.

 - 3MPG, CO2 and Running CostsThe C1 isn’t the cheapest city car to run, although there are only pennies in it in this market.

 - 4Interior, design and technologyChic styling inside and out hides a solid city car package; just don’t expect any surprises.

 - 5Practicality, comfort and boot spaceOther city cars serve up greater practicality, but few are quite as compact as the latest Citroen C1.